influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/guides/create-a-kapacitor-alert.md

 ### Step 3: Select the alert type

-Choose from three alert types in the `Values` section of the Rule Configuration page.
+Choose from three alert types in the `Rule Conditions` section of the Rule Configuration page.
 The three alert types are:

 * Threshold - alert if the data cross a boundary